Plato-Inc/skunkworks_commish_takehome/README.md

 ## 9 · Submission
 1. Follow `CONTRIBUTING.md` where the feature branch is your first initial + last name.
 E.g., **bdey**.
 2. Email **brandon@platostudio.com** you're done.
-3. Brandon will review async, leave commments, and schedule a call to debrief with you within 12h of submission.
+3. Brandon will review async, leave commments, and schedule a call for you to explain your work/findings within 12h of submission.
 4. Founders will make decide to make offer or not with 24h after that.

 **Estimated effort:** ≈5 focused hours.
 This assignment is paid $100/hr capped at $500.